quicwg/base-drafts/draft-ietf-quic-transport.md

 client's new address to confirm the client's possession of the new address.
 Until a client's address is deemed valid, the server MUST limit the rate at which it sends data to this address.
-The server MUST NOT send more than a minimum congestion window's worth of data per estimated RTO period (as defined in {{QUIC-RECOVERY}}).
+The server MUST NOT send more than a minimum congestion window's worth of data per estimated round-trip time (as defined in {{QUIC-RECOVERY}}).
 In the absence of this limit, the server risks being used for a denial of service attack against an unsuspecting victim.
-Note that since the server will not have any round-trip time estimates to the new address, the RTO period is likely to be estimated based on the default initial RTT (see
+Note that since the server will not have any round-trip time measurements to the new address, the estimate SHOULD be the default initial value (see
 {{QUIC-RECOVERY}}).

 A server SHOULD NOT apply this rate limit when the server skips validation of a client address, as described in {{migration-response}}.

-### Handling Address Spoofing by an On-path Attacker {#on-path-spoofing}
+#### Handling Address Spoofing by an On-path Attacker {#on-path-spoofing}

 An on-path attacker could cause a spurious connection migration by capturing and forwarding a packet such that it arrives before the legitimate copy of that